mcosovic/JuliaGrid.jl/docs/src/tutorials/powerSystemModel.md

     {S}_i = P_i + \text{j}Q_i = \bar{V}_i \sum\limits_{j = 1}^n {Y}_{ij}^* \bar{V}_{j}^*, \;\;\; i \in \mathcal{N}.
 ```

-When the values of active or reactive power are positive, ``P_i > 0`` or ``Q_i > 0``, it indicates that the bus is supplying power into the power system.
+Positive values of active or reactive powers, ``P_i > 0`` or ``Q_i > 0``, indicate that the bus is supplying power into the power system.
 Conversely, negative values, ``P_i < 0`` or ``Q_i < 0``, suggest that the bus is drawing active or reactive power from the power system.

 ---

 ##### [Bus Shunt Element](@id BusShuntElementTutorials)
-In conclusion, based on the previous analysis, we can determine the active and reactive power at the shunt element of each bus using the following equation:
+Based on the previous analysis, we can determine the active and reactive power at the shunt element of each bus using the following equation:
 ```math
   {S}_{\text{sh}i} = {P}_{\text{sh}i} + \text{j}{Q}_{\text{sh}i} = \bar{V}_{i}\bar{I}_{\text{sh}i}^* = {y}_{\text{sh}i}^*{V}_{i}^2, \;\;\; i \in \mathcal{N}.
 ```